Institute for Health Research

 - educating the workforce via evidence based practice

 The IHR is a hub for all activities related to health including: research, education, knowledge-transfer and collaborative partnerships across LJMU and with key external partners.
-Our research activities are aligned within individual interest groups.
+Our research activities are aligned within individual Interest Groups and supported by four cross cutting themes

 The Institute facilitates collaboration and new thinking from across this wide range of LJMU Research Institutes, Centres and School research groups: